gep13/gep13/input/blog/2017-a-retrospective.md

 The format of the day was that there were a number of people from the Open Source Community there representing their projects, and different members of the Tretton37 team were assigned to each project.
 With that part done, we then set about hacking on the project.
 This included a brief overview of what the project is, and then jumping in to work on some issues that were currently open.
 In the end, I think we had 9 Pull Requests submitted, across a number of the Cake Repositories.
 Also included in the day was a panel discussion about Open Source.

-I have to say that I had an amazing day in Sweden (my first time visiting), and I was, and still am, amazed at the [Tretton37](https://tretton37.com/) Organisation for their commitment to Open Source and it's Community.
+I have to say that I had an amazing day in Sweden (my first time visiting), and I was, and still am, amazed at the [Tretton37](https://tretton37.com/) Organisation for their commitment to Open Source and its Community.
 Thank you!

 ## Aberdeen Developers